markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-4/conf-yaml-example.md

 <details>
   <summary>If you wanted to monitor _another_ URL, how would you do that?</summary>

-  - You would need to add additional url options to the `spec.yaml` file.
+  - You would add an additional entry under `instances` in the `conf.yaml` file.

 </details>
 <details>